ramashish786/Machine-Learning-Project/Minimizing churn rate through analysis of financial habits/Readme.md

 Description of each Columns
-userid - MongoDB userid
+userid - MongoDB userid <br>
 churn  - Active = No | Suspended < 30 = No Else Churn = Yes
 age - age of the customer
 city - city of the customer
-state- state where the customer lives postal_code - zip code of the customer zodiac_sign- zodiac sign of the customer rent_or_own - Does the customer rents or owns a house more_than_one_mobile_device - does the customer use more than one mobile device payFreq- Pay Frequency of the cusomter in_collections - is the customer in collections loan_pending - is the loan pending withdrawn_application - has the customer withdrawn the loan applicaiton paid_off_loan- has the customer paid of the loan did_not_accept_funding - customer did not accept funding cash_back_engagement - Sum of cash back dollars received by a customer / No of days in the app cash_back_amount - Sum of cash back dollars received by a customer used_ios- Has the user used an iphone used_android - Has the user used a android based phone has_used_mobile_and_web - Has the user used mobile and web platforms has_used_web - Has the user used MoneyLion Web app has_used_mobile - as the user used MoneyLion  app has_reffered- Has the user referred
+state- state where the customer lives postal_code - zip code of the customer zodiac_sign- zodiac sign of the customer rent_or_own - Does the customer rents or owns a house
+more_than_one_mobile_device - does the customer use more than one mobile device payFreq- Pay Frequency of the cusomter in_collections - is the customer in collections loan_pending - is the loan pending
+withdrawn_application - has the customer withdrawn the loan applicaiton paid_off_loan- has the customer paid of the loan did_not_accept_funding - customer did not accept funding cash_back_engagement - Sum of cash back dollars received by a customer / No of days in the app cash_back_amount - Sum of cash back dollars received by a customer used_ios- Has the user used an iphone used_android - Has the user used a android based phone has_used_mobile_and_web - Has the user used mobile and web platforms has_used_web - Has the user used MoneyLion Web app has_used_mobile - as the user used MoneyLion  app has_reffered- Has the user referred